SET 7

-The SET 7 was a military trainer and reconnaissance aircraft that was produced in Romania in the mid-1930s.
+The SET 7 was a military trainer & reconnaissance aircraft that was produced in Romania in the mid-1930s.
 It was originally designed as a conventional single-bay biplane, with slightly staggered wings, a standard undercarriage with fixed tailskid, and a tandem open-cockpit arrangement for the pilot and instructor or observer.
-Power was supplied by an Armstrong Siddeley Jaguar radial engine, and from the outset the aircraft was equipped for wireless and photographic reconnaissance duties.
+Power was supplied by an Armstrong Siddeley Jaguar radial engine, and, from the outset, the aircraft was equipped for wireless & photographic reconnaissance duties.

 An armed version followed in 1934, adding a trainable machine gun for the observer and a fixed machine gun for the pilot.
-This version, the 7K, was powered by a neatly cowled Gnome-Rhône 7Ksd engine, and the 7KB (fitted with bomb racks) and 7KD were specialised subtypes that followed it.
+This version, the 7K, was powered by a neatly cowled Gnome-Rhône 7Ksd engine, and the 7KB (fitted with bomb racks) & 7KD were specialised subtypes that followed it.
 A floatplane version was produced as the 7H.